-Topic Overview Fashion is one of the critical industries in our world today.
-Students learn how to be designers and to create solutions for a range of criteria.
-They learn a range of skills to produce their designs for an intended purpose.
-The study of Textiles helps create imaginative thinkers and to consider the environmental impact they can make as designers and makers of the future.
-Content/Skills In Fabric and Fashion, students learn to: Understand a Fashion Design Brief Develop Sewing Machine skills Make a Garment Select appropriate textiles and explain choices Consider environmental issues within the fashion industry such as upcycling and sustainability Conduct interviews and use the web to learn about iconic fashions of the past Explore a range of techniques to make fashion accessories Explore a range of fabric decoration and embellishments Assessment Throughout the semester students will complete a range of assessment pieces including: • Fashion Themes • A Fashion Design Brief including a mood board • Fashion Drawing using a Croquis • Using the Sewing Machine - Scrunchies • Garment Construction - pants, shorts or a skirt. • An Upcycled Fashion Item
+Topic Overview Using the technology design process, students learn how to be designers and to create solutions using a range of materials.
+They learn skills to respond to a design brief and produce designs for a client.
+The study of textiles technology helps create imaginative thinkers and problem solvers.
+Students also consider the environmental impact they can make as designers and makers of the future.
+Content/Skills In Fabric and Fashion, students learn to: Understand a Fashion Design Brief.
+Work with the design process.
+Develop sewing machine skills.
+Make a garment.
+Select appropriate textiles and explain choices.
+Consider environmental issues within the fashion industry such as upcycling and sustainability.
+Explore a range of techniques to make fashion accessories.
+Explore a range of fabric decoration and embellishments.
+Assessment Throughout the semester students will complete a range of assessment pieces including: Documenting fashion themes and styles A Fashion Design Brief, including a mood board Fashion drawing using a croquis Using the sewing machine Garment design and construction An upcycled fashion item